aedobbyn/menu-builder/compile/writeup.md

 Next we need to set up a series of constraint inequalities.
 On the left hand side of each inequality will be the raw values of each nutrient we've got in our menu.
 That will be followed by a directionality, either `">"` if the value of that nutrient is a positive or a `"<"` if it is a must restrict.
 Last we'll supply the upper or lower bound for that particular nutrient, which we supply in `bounds`.
 If we're thinking about Riboflavin in our menu and we've got `n` items in our menu each with some amount of Riboflavin, that would look like:

 $\sum_{i=1}^{n} OurRawRiboflavin_{i} > MinRequiredDailyRiboflavin$

-where `n` is the number of foods in our menu.

 Now to construct the constraint matrix which I'm cleverly calling `constraint_matrix` for all the nutritional constraints that need to be met.
 We'll make this by essentially transposing our menu's nutrient columns; whereas in a typical menu dataframe we have one row per food and one column per nutrient, we'll turn this into a matrix with one row per constraint and one column per food.
 (In practice we do this by taking our vector of nutrient constraint values, and, in the `matrix` call of `construct_matrix()`, creating `byrow = TRUE` matrix from them.)
 We can print out the constraint matrix by turning `v_v_verbose` on.